Alex-Mlts/Cartoonify/README.md

 ## Installation

-For the program to run OpenCV libraries must be installed
+For the program to run Python and <b>OpenCV</b> libraries must be installed.

 ### Optimizations